Artist Teacher Workshop

 Nearest airport and train station: Pisa

-Cost: Euro 950 inclusive of materials and instruction, 3 nights accommodation, all meals, site visits, Pisa airport transfers.
+Cost: Euro 850 inclusive of materials and instruction, meals, activities, site visits, Pisa airport transfers.

 “This workshop made such a great impact on me that I have started to keep my own Visual Arts Journal- now truly understanding the power of experimentation and reflection.
 Feel enlightened by the inspiring environment and the stuff we learned.
 I am renewing my teaching materials, sorting art supplies, even planning to make mini weekend workshops with my students at my cottage in the countryside where I will make a studio in an old henhouse ” -Fredrika Auvinen/Mattlidens Gymnasium- Finland